pkts-rs/tappers/README.md

 ## Dependency Policy

 Like other crates managed by pkts.org, `tappers` aims to rely on a minimal set of dependencies that are vetted and well-used in the Rust ecosystem.
-As such, `tappers` makes use of only the following dependencies:
+As such, `tappers` has only the following
+dependencies:

 * `libc`, `windows-sys` - Provides needed types and functions for creating/managing TUN/TAP
 interfaces across various platforms.
 * `once_cell` - Used in Windows implementation of `Tun`/`Tap`.
-Will be replaced with standard library once certain OnceCell APIs are stabilized.
+Will be replaced with the standard library once certain OnceCell APIs are stabilized.

+The following optional dependencies are only included when various async runtime features are enabled:
+* `async-std` - Included for async compatibility with the `async-std` runtime
+* `mio` - Included for async compatibility with the `mio` runtime
+* `smol` - Included for async compatibility with the `smol` runtime
+* `tokio` - Included for async compatibility with the `tokio` runtime
+* `async-io` - Additional dependency for the `async-std` and `smol` runtimes

 We do not plan on adding in any additional dependencies to `tappers`.
 The one exception to this rule is that some common structs (e.g. `MacAddr`, `Interface`) may be split out into a separate